reach-sh/reach-lang/docs-md/src/tut.md

 ${code("/examples/tut-8/index.mjs", 30, 46)}

 + Lines 31 through 34 ask if the participant will deploy the contract.
-+ Lines 36 through 38 deploy it and print out public information (`ctc.getInfo`) that can be given to the other player.
++ Lines 36 through 38 deploy it and print out public information (`ctc.getInfo`) that can be given to the other player when it becomes available.
 + Lines 40 through 44 request, parse, and process this information.